 Southcoast Hospitals perform more orthopedic surgeries than any other hospital in the region.
-When you need surgery, volume and experience are what you want to find in an orthopedic program.
+When you need surgery, volume, specialty training and experience are what you want to find in an orthopedic program.
 Southcoast has it.

 The orthopedic specialists at Southcoast are using the latest in computer-guidance systems, which give them incredibly precise three-dimensional images of each patient's individual anatomy.